-4.4.1.3 The Test Guidelines recommend for a particular type(s) of variety a general, i.e. "fixed", population standard and acceptance probability and provide the acceptable number of off-types for a given sample size.
-The population standard and acceptance probability are fixed on the basis of experience, in particular with reference to other Test Guidelines for comparable types of variety.

-4.4.1.4 In the absence of Test Guidelines, an appropriate population standard and acceptance probability with the acceptable number of off-types for a given sample size are fixed on the basis of experience, in particular with reference to Test Guidelines for comparable types of variety.

-4.4.1.5 Detailed guidance on the use of off-type approach, including tables of maximum numbers of off-types for given sample sizes corresponding to fixed population standards and acceptance probabilities, is provided in document TGP/8 Section 3 [cross ref.].
+- 4.5.1.3^y An additional tolerance of off-types can be accepted for clear cases of out-crossed plants in inbred lines as well as plants obviously resulting from the selfing of a parent line in single-cross hybrids. - 4.5.1.4 [old 4.4.1.3] The Test Guidelines recommend for a particular type(s) of variety a general, i.e. "fixed", population standard and acceptance probability and provide the maximum2 acceptable number of off-types for an appropriate ^{aa} sample size.
+The population standard and acceptance probability, together with an appropriate sample size, are selected on the basis of experience, in particular with reference to other Test Guidelines for comparable types of variety. - 4.5.1.5 [old 4.4.1.4] In the absence of Test Guidelines, an appropriate population standard and acceptance probability, together with the maximum^z acceptable number of off-types for an appropriate sample size, are selectedi on the basis of experience, in particular with reference to Test Guidelines for comparable types of variety. - 4.5.1.6 Larger plant numbers may be appropriate for the assessment of varieties which are more likely to contain off-types, (e.g. varieties resulting from mutation, containing transposons, variegated varieties etc.), in order to allow a suitable assessment of potential off-types.
+Some UPOV Test Guidelines for vegetatively propagated varieties recommend a population standard of 1% and an acceptance probability of at least 95 %, with 1 off-type plant permitted for a sample size of between 6-35 plants.
+A larger sample size could be selected from within the same range for the same number of off types.
+This provides the benefits of a larger sample without increasing the number of permitted off-types and, thereby, increasing the risk of accepting a non uniform variety.
+Small plant numbers which do not allow any off-types have the risk that the occurrence of any chance mutation may cause the rejection of the variety. ^{bb} - 4.5.1.7 [old 4.4.1.5] Detailed guidance on the use of off-type approach, including tables of maximum acceptable2 numbers of off-types for given sample sizes corresponding to fixed population standards and acceptance probabilities, is provided in document TGP/8 "Trial Design and Techniques Used in the Examination of Distinctness, Uniformity and Stability" [cross ref.].

-4.4.2 Cross-pollinated Varieties
+4.5.2 [old 4.4.2] Cross-pollinated Varieties